+Ξ Gene eral

+Bina ry Path c:\Prog ram Files\M icrosoft SQL

+Error Control 1

+Exit (Code 0

+Host Name ORB510 451VM7

+Nam e SQL Ser ver (SAGE_E STIMATING)

+Proc ess ID 1772

+SQL Service Ty pe SQL Ser ver

+Start Mode Automa tic

+State Runnin g

+nary I Itable file 1 for this envice

+Pa th to the execu utable file f for this s ervice.

 - e In the Binary Path entry, note or record the path described within the quotation marks.
-This is the file path to the SQL Server instance binary files (the path is contained only within the quotation marks ignore the text outside the quotes). - 2 Open Windows Firewall by selecting Start > Control Panel > System and Services > Administrative Tools > Windows Firewall with Advanced Settings (in Windows XP and Windows Server 2003, select Start > Settings > Control Panel > Windows Firewall then proceed directly to step 6). - 3 In the left-hand pane of the Windows Firewall with Advanced Security window, right-click on Inbound Rules and select New Rule. - 4 In the New Inbound Rule wizard, select the Program option and click [Next]. - 5 Select the This program path option. - 6 Windows XP and Windows Server 2003 only: In the Windows Firewall window, click on the Exceptions tab and click [Add Program]. - 7 Click [Browse] and locate the sqlservr.exe file at the binary file path you recorded in step 1 then click [Open]. - 8 Click [Next] (in Windows XP and Windows Server 2003, click [OK] to create the exception then proceed directly to step 13). - 9 Select the Allow the connection option then click [Next].
+This is the file path to the SQL Server instance binary files (the path is contained only within the quotation marks-ignore the text outside the quotes). - 2 Open Windows Firewall by selecting Start > Control Panel > System and Services > Administrative Tools > Windows Firewall with Advanced Settings.

+If you are using Windows 8, select Start > All apps > Windows System > Control Panel > System and Services > Administrative Tools > Windows Firewall > Advanced Settings.

-- 10 Select the Domain, Public, and Private check boxes then click [Next]. - 11 Type the name of your SQL Server instance in the Name box. - 12 Click [Finish] to create the firewall exception for the SQL Server Database Engine service.
+- 3 In the left-hand pane of the Windows Firewall with Advanced Security window, right-click on Inbound Rules and select New Rule. - 4 In the New Inbound Rule wizard, select the Program option and click [Next]. - 5 Select the This program path option. - 6 Click [Browse] and locate the sqlservr.exe file at the binary file path you recorded in step 1 then click [Open]. - 7 Select the Allow the connection option then click [Next]. - 8 Select the Domain, Public, and Private check boxes then click [Next]. - 9 Type the name of your SQL Server instance in the Name box. - 10 Click [Finish] to create the firewall exception for the SQL Server Database Engine service.